Anidipta/Eolas-x-Algo/README.md

-# Eolas-x-Algo > Crypto Trading Insights Dashboard
+# Crypto Trading Insights Dashboard

 ## Overview
 This project is a **real-time crypto trading insights dashboard** built using **Streamlit** and **FastAPI**.
 It provides automated trading insights, including: